-Another focus defined of this technical committee is the application of outdoor polymer insulators in HVDC systems.
-The new paradigm currently proposed towards achieving a smarter electric grid may require enhanced outdoor insulation systems installed in new power transmission and distribution topologies, such as micro grids, HVDC interconnections, AC/DC micro grids, etc. Therefore, a key objective of this technical committee is to maintain state-of-the-art knowledge about these recent advances and build up on the experience about the behaviour of different outdoor insulating materials in such evolving applications.
+Another area of interest is the application of outdoor polymer insulators in HVDC systems.
+The need for a smarter electric grid highlighted the importance of reliable outdoor insulation systems for HVDC delivery of power.
+Therefore, a key objective of this technical committee is to maintain state-of-the-art knowledge about these recent advances and build up an experience about the behaviour of different outdoor insulating materials in smart grid applications.
 This ongoing activity facilitates developing new reliable guides for material screening in these new applications.

 The ASTM D2303 and IEC 60587 have been widely used standard methods in the industry in order to qualify different polymeric outdoor insulating materials under AC voltages.
-Both methods specify testing materials with standard voltage levels in a controlled protocol.
-Therefore, a current focus of the outdoor insulation technical committee has been made to develop an equivalent DC voltage levels.
-This task is important in the light of the recent concerns raised about the severe erosion reported under DC as compared to AC voltages.
+Both methods specify testing materials with standard voltage levels in specific testing methods.
+The IEEE DEIS outdoor insulation technical committee has worked on the development of an equivalent DC testing method.
+This task is important in the light of the concerns raised about the severe erosion reported under DC as compared to AC voltages.

 Selected Current Activities and Achievements